jquery/typesense-minibar/README.md

 </div>

-**minibar** is a fast 2kB autocomplete search bar.
+**minibar** is a fast 2kB autocomplete search bar for [Typesense](https://typesense.org/).
 It is an alternative to typesense-docsearch.js, Algolia DocSearch, InstantSearch, autocomplete-js, and typesense-js.

 ## Features